 Our schools are under-staffed and our teachers need more help then ever!
 Tutors give students the extra help they need, by increasing confidence in their learning abilities and helping them further their education.
 Tutors:

 - Work one-on-one or with a small group once a week at a specific time during the school day

-- Work under the supervision of a teacher for one hour each week.
+- Work under the supervision of a teacher for one hour each week during the school year

 Other Volunteer Positions